 Boot Brush Kiosk Funding

-Ready for reimbursement?
 Submit the Final Report Form and include photos of your installed boot brush kiosk and proof of payments.
 Contact the Noxious Weed Specialist with questions.

 2023 Combined Noxious Weed Management (NWF) and U.S. Forest Service State & Private Forestry (SPF) Grant Funds